Minnesota Passes $80 Million Solar and Energy Storage Incentive Program

 Credit: Unsplash/APPA

-, a state known for its commitment to renewable energy, has recently passed a groundbreaking legislation aimed at promoting solar and adoption.
+, a state known for its commitment to renewable energy, has recently passed a groundbreaking legislation aimed at promoting and adoption.
 The Omnibus Environment, Natural Resources, Climate, and Energy and Policy bill, valued at an impressive $80 million, encompasses a range of programs and policy changes to bolster clean energy initiatives across the state.

 One of the key programs included in the bill is the Solar for Schools program, which will receive $29.3 million in .
 This initiative aims to stimulate the installation of solar energy systems on school buildings or adjacent areas by providing grants.
-By reducing expenses and integrating solar energy into the curriculum, schools will not only save money but also educate students about the importance of renewable energy.
+By reducing electricity expenses and integrating solar energy into the curriculum, schools will not only save money but also educate students about the importance of renewable energy.

 To expand solar access to a wider range of communities, the Solar on Public Buildings Program has been allocated $5 million in funding.
 This program will provide grants to support the installation of solar energy systems on public buildings throughout Minnesota.